PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-5-maintenance-release.md

 - "8.1.x"
 ---

 Another patch for PrestaShop 8.1 is available.
-This time without security updates but instead with some interesting improvements, as well as a number of bug fixes.
-In this article we'll lean into them because there's plenty to write about!
+This release contains interesting improvements as well as a number of bug fixes.
+In this article, we’ll lean into them because there’s plenty to write about!

 ![8.1.5 is available!](/assets/images/2024/03/banner_8.1.5_1534x424.jpg)